 Question 2: Explain how to test product design.
 Which methodologies do you use for this, and how do you ascertain the usability of the product?

 Answer: The purpose of product testing is to understand whether a product works according to the needs of users.
 This testing must include ways to understand how the user interacts with the product.
 Therefore, a product designer must conduct user testing.

 There are different types of user tests, e.g.:

 - Behavioral and attitudinal testing;

 Product designers need to include the appropriate number of users for each of these.

-Behavioral and attitudinal testing checks the perception of users about the product.
+Investigating Behavioral patterns and attitudinal testing checks the perception and pain points of users about the product.
 Qualitative and quantitative testing focus on what users do with the product.